executablebooks/write_ups/blog_post.md

 an interface agnostic fashion (most modern editors support implementations in the LSP protocol).

-### Wrapping up
+### Authoring: wrap-up

 At the end of this process, authors will have a folder full of content they have created.
-It will be written in either “IPYNB” or “markdown” files, and will contain an extended markdown syntax that can be used within the Sphinx ecosystem for publishing.
+It will be written in either “ipynb” or “markdown” files, and will contain an extended markdown syntax that can be used within the Sphinx ecosystem for publishing.
 Now it is time to execute this computational content and populate the notebooks with their outputs.

-## How can we improve executing and cacheing.
+## How can we improve executing and caching?

 In order to efficiently execute a collection of notebooks, we need the ability to represent collections of notebooks, to determine whether it is necessary to